sel4-cap/OBSOLETE-seL4-DevKit-Doc/seL4-doc/src/appendices/add_odroidc2.md

 ```

 The test program run various UBoot commands from within seL4, most of which are expected to fail on the ODroidC2
-owing to missing UBoot command and drivers.
+owing to missing UBoot commands and drivers.
 We do expect the first "dm tree" command to succeed though.
 The output that we see, truncated to only show the first 4 levels of the device-tree, are as follows:

 ```text